tinkerbell/osie/README.md

 This repository is [Experimental](https://github.com/packethost/standards/blob/master/experimental-statement.md) meaning that it's based on untested ideas or techniques and not yet established or finalized or involves a radically new and innovative style!
 This means that support is best effort (at best!) and we strongly encourage you to NOT use this in production.

+## Cloning OSIE

+OSIE uses git-lfs for large files that are part of the build process.
+If you clone this repo without git-lfs installed and set up, your builds will fail.

+Install git-lfs per instructions at https://git-lfs.github.com/ and make sure to run `git lfs install` afterwards to set it up in your `~/.gitconfig`.

 ## Building OSIE

 ### Ubuntu Based Container